Ugrás a tartalomra

 Cordier, BJ 414; Streit VI, 1428; Laures 594; Cox I, 332; Henze III, 6.

 Bound in contemporary full calf with raised bands and gilt spine labels.
-Lacking pp. 17–20 (quire E) of the Appendix in vol. II.
-Otherwise a good, wide-margined and scarce copy, containing a total of 45 interesting plates.
-With the armorial bookplate of Sir Robert Eden, first Baronet of Maryland, on the verso of the boards.
+Features the armorial bookplate of Sir Robert Eden, first Baronet of Maryland, on the verso of the boards.
+A good, wide-margined, and scarce copy overall, though lacking pages 17-20 (quire E) of the Appendix in Volume II.